turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 Props (along with state) are the heart and soul, the meat and potatoes, of React.
 They are what allow us to pass information between components.
 Let's take a look at how that might work.

 We've mentioned that components are reusable pieces of code, that allow us to create unique instances of certain UI elements.
 We can do this by passing props to each of our components.
-Think about how you create new function and passing arguments into it.
+Think about how you create a new function and pass arguments into it.

 Props allow us to pass information from parent components to child components.
 We can pass strings, numbers, booleans, arrays, objects, functions, pretty much any piece of data we want access to in our child component.
 We can name them whatever we'd like, as long as we're consistent and semantic with the names that we choose.